Egypt Country Commercial Guide

 Downstream Performance and Energy Efficiency

-More than 20 projects have been identified to improve their performance.
-The ministry has started feasibility studies for around six projects; they are expected to generate more than USD 120 million in savings.
-Initiatives to reduce energy consumption identified low-cost opportunities, such as waste heat recovery and flare gas recovery.
+More than 20 projects have been identified to improve their performance and energy efficiency.
+The Ministry has started feasibility studies for around eight projects, and the projects are expected to generate more than $140 million in savings.
+Initiatives to reduce energy consumption have identified low-cost opportunities, such as waste heat recovery and flare gas recovery.

 Upstream Performance